tminpprk/DUTCHIE/README.md

 # DUTCHIE

-DUTCHIE is an AI-assisted group-expense settlement web application.
+DUTCHIE is an AI-assisted group-expense settlement assisting web application.
 It turns receipt images and manually entered expenses into editable items, lets a group decide who shared each cost and who paid, then produces a simplified set of repayment transfers.

 The product is designed around a practical constraint: receipt OCR is never perfect.
 DUTCHIE combines multi-provider OCR with human review instead of treating extracted values as unquestionable.
 Every receipt-derived item name and price can be corrected before it enters the settlement flow.